timofann/retail-analytics-db/README.md

 | SKU offers             | SKU_Name              |                                    | The name of the SKU offer, to which the reward is accrued when the condition is met. |
 | Maximum discount depth | Offer_Discount_Depth  | Arabic numeral (decimal), percent  | The maximum possible discount for the offer                                    |

-## Chapter IV

-Chuck had been staring at the screen for hours and couldn't figure it out.
-A certain "AID" department disappears from the statements as fast as appears, literally in the blink of an eye.
-All expenses are written off for the development of smart vacuum cleaners, something only the household department has been doing for a long time.
-Yes, there was a new SP-21 model released at the same time, but still what is this: an innocent typo in the name or an opportune moment?
-The question that will haunt Chuck in the near future...

-💡 [Tap here](https://forms.yandex.ru/cloud/641820bf5d2a060d5d1b2b40/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.